NOSALRO/robot_dart/src/docs/docs/faq.md

 {{ROBOT_POOL_EVAL}}

 ## I need to simulate many worlds with camera sensors in parallel.
 How can I do this?
+On [magnum_contexts.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/magnum_contexts.cpp) you can find an example showcasing the use of many worlds with camera sensors in parallel
 {{CAMERAS_PARALLEL}}
 ## I do not know how to use waf.
 How can I detect RobotDART from CMake?